ece-jacob-scott/usaspending-api/usaspending_api/api_contracts/contracts/award/AwardProfile.md

         + award_id: `12178065342fsg` (required, string)
             The v2 generated award hash or internal database id.
         + idv: true (optional, boolean)
-             Field to request an IDV or a regular contract award
+             Return an array of IDV results if true, regular contract awards if false
         + limit: 15 (optional, number)
             The number of results to include per page.
             + Default: 10